-Big Tech accelerates quantum-safe crypto timelines as Q-Day approaches
+Big Tech accelerates post-quantum crypto plans as Q-Day nears

 Original: Recent advances push Big Tech closer to the Q-Day danger zone